BetonQuest/BetonQuest/docs/07-Events-List.md

 Gives the specified amount of experience points to the player.
 If you want to give whole levels to a player add the `level` argument.

 **Example:** `xp 4 level`

+## Notification: `notify`

+Trigger a notification using the NotifyIO system.
+The first arguments are the message to send.
+A comma seperated list can be provided to an optional `category` tag to use a Notification Category.
+You can optionally set which NotifyIO to use by providing it with an `io` tag.
+You can also optionally pass flags in the form of `key`:`value` to provide custom config to the NotifyIO that will override those by the category used.

+Please note that if you don't provide a valid category and haven't defined a default category then you must provide an io flag otherwise the default io (Generally chat) will be used.

+Please refer to the Notification chapter for more details.

+**Example:** `notify This is a test category:MyCategory io:bossbar barColor:red sound:BLOCK_CHEST_CLOSE`